wavescholar/ProjectFiles/LabBook.md

 Completed basic FGT port.
 This needs testing and performance benchmarking.
 Finished reworking the plotting functions.

 ----050914----
-Wrote binary matrix and vecor IO functions.
-Speedup over stream serializers is stunning for the readers.
+Wrote binary matrix and vector IO functions.
+Speed-up over stream serializers is stunning for the readers.
 Read about generating random matrices from classical groups and wrote skeleton of blog posting with links.

 ----051014----
 Finished basic binary IO component.
 Started norm and cond number test.

 ----051114----
-Wrote move construtor.
+Wrote move constructor.
 Cleaning up use of copy ctor in test code.

 ----051214----
 Cleaning up use of copy ctor in test code.

-----051314----
-----051414----
-----051514----
-----051614----
-----051714----
+----051314----052414----
 No work completed

-.
+----052514----
+Started design of algorithm parameter class.
+This is more complicated than it seems.
+I'm going to avoid unnecessary copying of data.
+We seek a design pattern that allows for extensible use, testing, and serialization.
+This is going to take a lot of study to do correctly, so we've mocked out a straw man design.